Monterey Bay, California

 • Project overall (unlevered) IRR.

 • Draw schedule: monthly, with a preference for consistent amounts each month.
 Greater coverage (CAG or cash) equates with a faster draw schedule.
 Minimum CAG maturity of one year.
+Cash surety is returned on the final drawdown of invested capital.

 This structure significantly reduces the traditional administrative complexity, uncertainty and due diligence costs (and associated delays in reaching closing) that are common in most project finance.